50054-cdpa/notes/dynamic_semantics.md

 {\tt (bNop)} ~~~~ (\Delta, nop) \Downarrow \Delta
 $$

-In case that the statement is a noop statement, there is no change to the memory environment.
+In case that the statement is a `nop` statement, there is no change to the memory environment.

 $$
 \begin{array}{rc}